Top-down vs Bottom-up approach in Dynamic Programming

 How bottom-up approach works?

 On another side, bottom-up approach is just the reverse but an iterative version of the top-down approach.
 It depends on a natural idea: solution of any subproblem depends only on the solution of smaller subproblems.
 So bottom-up approach sorts the subproblems by their input size and solves them iteratively in the order of smallest to largest.
-In other words, when solving a particular subproblem, bottom-up approach will first solve all of the smaller subproblems its solution depends upon and store their values in extra memory.
+In other words, before finding the solution of a particular subproblem, bottom-up approach will first solve all the required smaller subproblems and store their values in extra memory.

 Visualization: Finding the 5th Fibonacci using bottom-up approach